Code of Safe Practice

 Withdrawal of auricular needles and ball/seed/magnets

-We recommend using medical tweezers to grab and withdraw pasters for auricular balls/seeds/magnets and needles, tweezers must be washed as instructed below between patients.
+We recommend using medical tweezers to grab and withdraw pasters for auricular balls/seeds/magnets and needles, tweezers must be washed and wiped with alcohol gel as instructed below between patients.

 Re-usable equipment

 Re-usable equipment such as glass or plastic cups, probes and massage equipment should be washed between uses in hot water with detergent and stored in a clean dry place.
-If possible, washing of re-usable equipment should be done in a dishwasher at high temperature
+If possible, washing of reusable equipment should be done in a dishwasher at a high temperature, follow the guidelines of your practitioner insurance cover.

 Alcohol swabs